Organization & Leadership

 Nancy Bjork is a hospitality sales and marketing career professional currently working for the San Diego Tourism Authority.
 She has spent the past decade partnering with both large attractions and small businesses in the San Diego hospitality sector to improve their visibility and increase market share.
 She started her career in northern New Mexico where she worked with coalitions of visitor bureaus and public-private marketing partnerships to increase visitation and spur economic growth through tourism.

 Nancy is a full-time single mom whose three daughters have attended WSSD since early childhood.
-Her twins graduated from the high school and her youngest daughter is a junior.
+Her twins graduated from the high school and her youngest daughter is a senior.
 She is a passionate advocate for Waldorf education and the like-minded community it fosters.
 She spends her free time hanging out with her teen daughters and their (too many to be named!) pets as well as freelancing as a social media marketing and online sales coach.

 Heather Corliss